-Americans eats an average of 765 grams of sugar every five days—and much of it comes from not knowing where sugar is lurking or what alternative name it's going by!
+Americans eat an average of 765 grams of sugar every five days—and much of it comes from not knowing where sugar is lurking or what alternative name it's going by!
 Compare that number to the year 1822, when Americans ate just 45 grams in the same time period.
 Every person eats and drinks 130 pounds of added sugar every year, an average of 3,550 pounds in a lifetime.
 That is equal to eating 1.7 million Skittles or an industrial-sized dumpster full of sugar.

-As a functional medicine doctor, my job is not only to make people healthy but also to make it realistic for them to stay healthy.
+What's someone interested in maintaining a healthy body and living green to do?
+As a functional medicine doctor, my job is not only to help make people healthy but also to provide useful recommendations for them to stay healthy.
 Not many people want to live a sugar-celibate life.
 So let's get practical.

 High-fructose corn syrup

 This artificial sweetener is so widely used it can be shocking to learn just how many products actually contain it; even foods that you wouldn’t think need sweetening.
 High-fructose corn syrup (HFCS) is found in salad dressing, other condiments, soda, candy, baked goods, certain yogurts, frozen processed foods, canned fruit, bread, juice, granola bars, coffee creamer, jams, jellies, and ice cream.
 This is not an exhaustive list.

 HFCS is derived from corn starch (largely GMO corn) through an intensive chemical process that is anything but natural.
 Aside from being empty calories, HFCS and its higher proportion (higher than table sugar) of fructose is thought to be metabolized differently, and not in a good way.